Daily Sales Data Collection Workflow¶

 Environment Variables¶

 No environment variables are used in this workflow.
+All configuration is handled through n8n credentials and node parameters.

 Data Flow¶